Skip to main content

 • Storage and fuel withdrawal records: For bulk storage facilities.

 To save time, many trucking companies now use a Transport Management Software (TMS) program with IFTA reporting capabilities to make the process easier, more efficient, and less time-consuming.
-For easy IFTA reporting, invest in a TMS with an easy-to-navigate interface and accessible customer support.
+Another efficiency solution is the use of fuel cards.
+Leading fuel card programs provide discount pricing on diesel, track expenses and simplify reporting.

 Conclusion